Quantum effects of black holes and cosmological constant problem: Abstract

 \section{Abstract}

-A quantum equation of gravity is proposed using geometric quantization of general relativity.
-Quantum equation for a black hole is solved using the Wentzel--Kramers--Brillouin (WKB) method.
-Quantum effects of a Schwarzschild black hole are provided by solving a quantum equation of gravity requiring a stationary phase and also using the Einstein--Brillouin--Keller (EBK) quantization condition, and they are consistent each other.

-WKB method is also applied to the McVittie--Thakurta metric, which is describing a system consists of Schwarzschild black holes and a scalar field.
-A possible interplay between quantum black holes and scalar field are investigated in detail.
-A number density of black holes in the universe is obtained using statistical mechanics on a system consisting of black holes and a scalar filed.
-A possible solution for the cosmological constant problem is proposed in basis of a statistical consideration.
+We propose a quantum gravity equation owing to the geometrical quantization of general relativity, namely the Schr\"{o}dinger--Einstein equation.
+Quantum effects of a Schwarzschild black hole are demonstrated by solving the quantum equation requiring a stationary phase; the consistent result is obtained using the Einstein--Brillouin--Keller (EBK) quantization condition.
+We solve the Schr\"{o}dinger--Einstein equation around the classical solution of the McVittie--Thakurta metric.
+This solution simultaneously describes a system with Schwarzschild's black holes and a scalar field.
+Moreover, we investigate a possible interplay between quantum black holes and a scalar field.
+The number density of black holes in the universe is obtained by applying statistical mechanics to a system consisting of black holes and a scalar field.
+A possible solution to the cosmological constant problem is proposed from a statistical perspective.